jma8774/Slot-Machine-Crypto/back-end/README.md

 # Slot Machine Smart Contract

 ## Global Variables
-`casinoOwner` variable of type `address` that stores the address of person who deployed the smart contract.
+`casinoOwner` variable of type `address` that stores the address of the person who deployed the smart contract.

 `casinoBalance` variable of type `uint` that stores the amount of Wei currently in the smart contract.